tyceerickson/ai-traffic-classifier/attack-scripts/README.md

 ## Session Log Format

-Every attack session must be logged.
-This is your ground truth — the pipeline uses these timestamps to label flows as malicious or benign automatically.

 `run-all-attacks.sh` logs sessions automatically.
 For manual runs, add a row to `data/session_log.csv` on the Ubuntu Server: